LaylaYuan/Python-Projects/README.md

   - More female survived than male; With the survived male, the portion of young people is bigger than that of older people; the portion of low companion count is smaller than that with high companion count.

 ![titanic](Titanic/lastiteration6.png)

+**_Notes_**

+  There are 179 missing values in the original dataset, which takes a considerably big part of the dataset.
+The method that I chose to deal with the missing value is to delete them. however, after deleting the missing value, the outcome will be affected in some way.
+For example, the not survived people contributes majority of the missing value, so the outcome will be biased towards the survived people.
+And the proportion of survived people is higher than the actual proportion.